adshaw/met-systems/README.md

 ## Running Post Request

-Install local json server by `npm install -g json-server` In another terminal run `json-server --watch db.json`
+Install local json server by `npm install -g json-server`.
+In another terminal run `json-server --watch db.json`.

+Run `http://localhost:3000/posts` to see the saved data.

 This is required to save the post Data to a file db.json